ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 If you're a web developer and you're looking at playing with hardware, don't shy away from the electronics.
 There are no magic bits of hardware that will give you full control of the physical world in a box - though there are plenty of attempts at this.
 Develop your knowledge the same way you do with the web - by reading, tinkering, playing with code and breaking stuff.
 Go join a hackerspace, get some learning materials, visit electronics shops, pull things apart and learn how they work.

-And seriously, if you do design a PizzaCopter for actual use, please don't build it in JavaScript.
+And seriously, if you design a PizzaCopter for actual use, please don't build it in JavaScript.

 _Update: There were some concerns expressed that my original fictional intro was a bit FUDdy.
 On re-reading I tend to agree with that sentiment - it was an artefact of my original version of this post due to me explaining my concerns to another JS dev using a similar story.
 I've kept the core element but removed the death and destruction._